A Clear and Concise Exploration of the Doctrine of Justification from Thomas R. Schreiner

 Graham A. Cole (ThD, Australian College of Theology) is emeritus dean and emeritus professor of biblical and systematic theology at Trinity Evangelical Divinity School.
 An ordained Anglican minister, he has served in two parishes and was formerly the principal of Ridley College.
 Graham lives in Australia with his wife, Jules.

-Oren R. Martin (PhD, Southern Seminary) serves as a pastor at Watermark Community Church in Dallas, Texas, where he leads equipping, teaches in the Watermark Institute, and serves as theologian-in-residence.
+Oren R. Martin (PhD, Southern Seminary) serves as Equipping Pastor at Providence Church in Frisco, Texas, where he leads equipping, the Institute, and Ministry Residency.
 He also serves as associate professor of Christian theology at the Southern Baptist Theological Seminary.
-He is the author of Bound for the Promised Land and coauthor of 40 Questions About Biblical Theology.
+He is the author of Bound for the Promised Land, coauthor of 40 Questions About Biblical Theology, and contributor to numerous works including Dictionary of the New Testament Use of the Old Testament; Progressive Covenantalism; A Handbook of Theology; and Confessing Christ.

 "About this title" may belong to another edition of this title.